 See examples of phishing scams which target Binghamton University accounts.

 ITS performed a spot check of outgoing e-mail and found that almost 100 people responded to one of these scams, which purported to be a request from the "Binghamton Technical Support Team" and threatened to cut off e-mail service unless the recipient responded with user ID, password and birth date.
 We notified those people that they responded to the scam and urged them to change the passwords on their accounts to strong passwords (8-character minimum with a mix of small letters, capitals, numbers and special characters).
 It is good practice to change your password frequently.

 If you have doubts about requests to send sensitive information via e-mail or web page, DO NOT REPLY!
-Call the office responsible for the request and verify that the request is legitimate and that the data collected is handled securely during transit and at the recipient site.
+Call the office or email the person/party responsible for the request and verify that the request is legitimate and that the data collected is handled securely during transit and at the recipient site.
 University offices must adhere to this high standard as well.
 Please consult the University policy on Internet privacy for details.

 There is no way we can monitor, filter or discover all the various phishing scams that our users may receive, so be forewarned and ready when you receive these types of solicitations.
 The University (and other reputable institutions) will not ask for personal or password information in unsolicited e-mail messages, so you should NEVER respond to them, no matter how real they appear to be.
-If you’re unsure of the validity of the message, call a contact number for the organization obtained from verifiable paper correspondence or from the telephone book.
-Users should also report any suspicious messages to the ITS Help Desk (email@example.com or 607-777-6420) as we are not always aware of every scam in circulation.
+If you're unsure of the validity of the message, call a contact number for the organization obtained from verifiable paper correspondence or from the telephone book.
+Users should also report any suspicious messages to the ITS Help Desk (firstname.lastname@example.org or 607-777-6420) and/or email@example.com, as we are not always aware of every scam in circulation.